discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 cmGuide: ""
 ---

-The **<Specialization text="Condi Weaver" name="Weaver"/>** is an unique build that can be played very effectively in [Sunqua Peak](/fractals/sunqua-peak) and Silent Surf CMs, and will almost always outperform <BuildLink build="Power Weaver" specialization="Weaver"/> (if you find yourself in a slow group, this build can also be an attractive choice for ''slower'' encounters like Ensolyss).
+The **<Specialization text="Condi Weaver" name="Weaver"/>** is an unique build that can be played very effectively in [Sunqua Peak](/fractals/sunqua-peak) and Silent Surf CMs (this build can also be an attractive choice for other CM and T4 encounters with longer phases, like Ensolyss, if you find yourself in a slow group).

 Condi <Specialization name="Weaver"/> can deal very high amounts of damage, and even rival strong builds like <BuildLink build="Condi Holosmith" specialization="Holosmith"/> and <BuildLink build="Condi Specter" specialization="Specter"/> when played properly.